angadchhikara12/angadchhikara12/README.md

 ## 💡 ✨ Quote of the Day

-❝ "The placeholder quote will appear here." ❞
+❝ The best way to predict the future is to create it. ❞
-— Author
+— Peter Drucker

 ---